In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 This allows the application to perform administrative tasks without being tied to a specific administrator user in

-the organization.
+this depedency.
 It also allows administrators to delegate only specific permissions (scopes) to the application

 instead of giving it full administrative permissions.
+So for example, if you want to build an application that provisions users,

-In this section, you will perform the following tasks:
+To do this, you will perform the following tasks:

 Create a Service App